 Greece and France have a long history of trade, especially as it pertains to wine.
 But in the aftermath of phylloxera, Greece had a very specific role to play: supplying raisins to desperate winemakers lacking raw materials.
 Following the Greek War of Independence (1821–1832), Greece began exporting raisins to the British market for use in their puddings.
 While the British were formidable consumers, the French market that opened in the 1870s was insatiable.
 French winemakers would steep raisins in warm water and ferment the resulting liquid into something resembling wine.
 The demand became so great that Greek land dedicated to raisin production jumped from 24,000 hectares in the 1860s to 114,000 hectares in the 1880s, with much of the growth concentrated in the Peloponnese.
 This rapid increase cemented raisins as the dominant agricultural product of Greece, as well as their primary export.

-But the recuperation of French vineyards in the late 1880s and the punishing tariffs and import limitations that they instigated in 1889 were devastating to the Greek economy.
+But the recuperation of French vineyards in the late 1880s and the punishing tariffs and import limitations that they instigated in 1889 hobbled the Greek economy.
 Per Wines of Greece, “The raisin crisis drove much of the agrarian population to abandon the countryside and seek a better life either in urban centers or in other countries.
 In some areas, such as the Peloponnese, this crisis resulted in severe social upheaval.”
 Meanwhile, as farmers rioted in central Greece, phylloxera had crept into Greece’s northern area by 1898.
 The pest quickly ravaged Macedonia and the area around Thessaloniki, and spread southward from there.
 Its progress was slow, however—the louse didn’t reach the Pelopponese until the 1960s, Crete until the 1970s.
 Records are imperfect, but local growers are convinced that countless rare indigenous grape varieties were permanently lost during the phylloxera crisis.
 Notably, Santorini remains phylloxera-free, hence its incredibly old vines and ancient method of cultivation.